Large scale refactoring: Why would you ever do something like that?

 Maybe you even gave them a very serious look and told them to leave it be and don’t touch it.

-The question, “Why would we even want to do it?” is a natural one and may be as important as doing it because quite often there are other people you have to convince to allow you to spend your expensive time on refactoring.
+The question, “Why would we even want to do it?” is a natural one and may be as important as the refactoring process because quite often there are other people you have to convince to allow you to spend your expensive time on refactoring.
 So let’s consider cases when you would want to do it and the benefits to be gained:

 You are happy with the current organization of your code from maintainability point but it is still causing problems with performance.
 It is just too hard to optimize the way it is currently setup and the changes would be very brittle.

 Maybe the architecture is okay but somewhat outdated, or maybe it’s so bad you cringe every time you touch that part of the codebase.
 It works fine and fast but it is a pain to add new features.
 In that pain lays the business value of refactoring.
-The “pain” also means it will take longer to add new features, maybe much longer.
+The “pain” also means the refactoring process will take longer to add new features, maybe much longer.

 And there’s a benefit to be gained.
 Make estimates of the cost/benefit for a few sample features with and without your proposed big refactoring.
 Explain that similar differences will apply to most of the upcoming features touching that part of the system now and forever in the future while the system is being developed.
 Your estimates might be wrong as they often are in software development but their ratios will probably be in the ballpark.